I favor the simple and logical—that which is easy to understand and just makes sense.

 I want to build up.

 A couple of weeks prior to this post, I wrote three related posts:

-These posts are intended to lay a logical foundation that I aim to build upon, beginning with this post.
+These posts are foundational.
+I aim to build upon them beginning with this post.

 If someone asked you, “What does GOD want from me?” what would you tell them?

 In fact, it’s so basic, we rarely even discuss it in these terms (in my experience, at least).
 Where would you begin to answer this question?